 Check out this time-lapse of the DIY Herringbone Wood Accent Wall install!

 My contractor used Liquid Nails to install the wall.
-It was not necessary to add any physical nails.
-He started in the center and at the bottom of the wall and let the first row dry a bit.
-Once the first row is set it then became the support for each board going up the wall.
+This meant he didn’t need to add any physical nails.
+He started in the center and at the bottom of the wall and let the first row dry.
+Once the first row was set, it became the support for each board going up the wall.

-I was nervous about how permanent this would be once we used the liquid nails.
-But honestly if I want to change the colors later on, all I have to do is paint over the entire wall.
+I was nervous about how permanent this would be since we used liquid nails.
+But if I want to change the colors later on, all I have to do is paint over the entire wall.